juanignaciomolina/txtr-server/README.md

 * pintools: Useful tools to manage and generate PINs
 * gentools: General use functions for using server-wide
+* jsontools: Library for JSON objects encode and management

 ## Prosody XMPP Server